adellorto/portfolio/README.md

 <br>

 ### 🌍 Data-driven insights for SDGs
-An exploratory data science project examining the relationship between **GNI per capita** and **renewable energy consumption** across countries (1990–2022).
-Developed for the MSc course *Programming for Data Science* at **TU Delft**.
+An exploratory data science project examining the relationship between GNI per capita and renewable energy consumption across countries (1990–2022).
+Developed for the MSc course *Programming for Data Science* at TU Delft.

 - 📁 Python, Jupyter, pandas, matplotlib, seaborn, scikit-learn
 - 📊 Methods: Data cleaning, interpolation, visualization, ML
-- 📦 Includes datasets from the **UNDP** and **World Bank**
+- 📦 Includes datasets from the UNDP and World Bank
 - 👥 Collaborated with two peers
 - 🔗 [Source Code](https://github.com/adellorto/PFDS_project)

 <br>

 ### 📐 Numerical Methods for Circuit Analysis
-A set of three MATLAB-based projects from the *Numerical Methods* course of the BSc in Electronics Engineering at **Politecnico di Milano**.
+A set of three MATLAB-based projects from the *Numerical Methods* course of the BSc in Electronics Engineering at Politecnico di Milano.
 The projects apply numerical techniques to analyze and simulate electrical circuits.

 - 📁 MATLAB, Circuit Modeling, Numerical Methods
 - 🔧 Topics: RC transients, finite differences, interpolation, ODE solvers, fixed-point iteration